 This is why owning less, choosing fewer extra activities, and reducing distractions from TV, news, or social media can make such a positive difference to your ability to handle the complexities of life with composure and confidence.
 Your supply of energy, attention, and decision-making ability has limits, but entropy is ongoing and infinite.

 All things tend toward disorder over time, and sometimes you don't have much energy to counteract it.
-You get ill, your child is ill, you have extra responsibilities at work, or you're preparing for a transition such as a move, a trip, a new baby, a new job, a new school year, or something else.
+You get ill, your child gets ill, you have extra responsibilities at work, or you're preparing for a transition such as a move, a trip, a new baby, a new job, a new school year, or something else.
 Chaos starts to take over.
 But with fewer possessions, and some white space built into your schedule, you can manage.
 In fact, you can do more than simply hang on and make it through.
-You can triumph over entropy.
+You can triumph over entropy!

 Harvard professor and author Steven Pinker writes,

 The ultimate purpose of life, mind, and human striving is to deploy energy and information to fight back the tide of entropy and carve out refuges of beneficial order.